rlatjsgnl308/AI51101Project/README.md

 * Training test

-  * With a fixed learning rate, a model is trained with both Adam and AdamW under various weight decay rate setting
+  * With a fixed learning rate, a model is trained with both Adam and AdamW under various weight decay rate settings
   * The fixed learing rate = 0.0001
   * weight decay rate : same with the grid test

-For these two test, this code expeiments two tasks
+For these two tests, this code expeiments two tasks.

 * Image classification